‘We’ll See’ — Watch Donald Trump Answer North Korea Attack Question With Chilling Response

 But even Yadlin cautioned that Trump would require “excellent military intelligence” before launching the attack, in order to be certain that North Korea cannot retaliate with a nuclear attack of its own.

-“The question is if the U.S. has the military intelligence that will enable it to destroy North Korean nuclear capacities in a preemptive strike,” Yadlin tole The Jerusalem Post.
+“The question is if the U.S. has the military intelligence that will enable it to destroy North Korean nuclear capacities in a preemptive strike,” Yadlin told the Jerusalem Post.
 “The entire topic of a military strike is complex.
 If after an [American] attack a missile will be launched against [the United States] then the attack makes no sense.”

-[Featured Image By Susan Walsh/AP Images]
+[Featured Image by Susan Walsh/AP Images]